Marcombo/Circuitos-y-algoritmos-cuanticos/README.md

 8 Divisor

-9 Digital emulation of a quantum circuit
+9 Digital emulation of 3-qubit quantum circuits

+10 Digital emulation of quantum circuit, TR1

 Summaries of some chapters will be published, addressed to people who have difficulty reading in Spanish: